dsa-2/docs/protocol/Authorization.md

-Authorization is a essential broker module that can be replaced with different implementation.
+**Authorization** is an essential broker module that can be replaced with a different implementation.

 ## API

 #### checkToken
-parameters:
+Parameters:
-* token : the token data
+* token: The token data
-* dsId : optioanal, the dsId must be validated with auth, before the token is checked.
+* dsId: (Optional) The dsId must be validated with auth before the token is checked.

-return:
-* default permission token for the client
+Return: The default permission token for the client

 #### checkPermission

-client can send a permission token with each method in the request message header, and this method will be used to validate the token. if permission token is not specified, broker will use the default permission token returned by the checkToken API
+A client can send a permission token with each method in the request message header, and this method will be used to validate the token.
+If a permission token is not specified, the broker will use the default permission token returned by the checkToken API

-parameters:
+Parameters:
 * permissionToken
 * path
 * method

-return:
-* bool, allowed or not
+Return: bool indicating whether the permission is allowed